 Why is my peanut brittle oily?
 Peanut brittle can get oily if you use too much butter to grease the pan.

-How do you fix too soft peanut brittle?
+How do you fix soft peanut brittle?
 If your peanut brittle is too soft, it may be difficult to fix.
 The best thing to do is break it up, put it in a pan, reheat it, and try it again.
 Your peanuts may get too soft.
 Soft peanut brittle can also be the result of too much humidity in the air.

 Can you fix undercooked peanut brittle?
 You can, but it's difficult to fix undercooked peanut brittle.
 You can try breaking it up and adding it back to a pot and reheating, but it might not work.